MadMonkey87/Homey.Splines/README.txt

 Introduction
-Provides an UI to create Splines and some flow cards to query it.
+Splines are two dimensional functions that can be very helpful for your home automation with Homey.
+Basically you can assign Y values (i.e brightness, volume,...) to an given X value (i.e time).
+The spline will then interpolate between these nodes.
+This app provides an UI that allows you to easily create/edit splines and it's visual representation and provides some flow cards that you can use in your automations to make use of these splines.

 Usage
  - Go to the app configuration and click on 'create'.
 Give the spline a name and setupo it's boundaries.
 Bellow you see a visual representation of the spline and you can also add/remove and modify the nodes.
 Bellow you find the exact values of the nodes.